Claim: The father of Chelsea Clinton's husband is a former congressman who pled guilty to fraud charges.

 "He was always looking for the home run.
 He was always trying to find the business deal that would make him as wealthy as all the people in his social circle," said federal prosecutor Bob Zauzmer.
 According to Zauzmer, Mezvinsky, who is now 72, will be on supervised release, the federal version of probation, until 2011.

 Edward Mezvinsky was elected to Congress as an Iowa representative in 1972, and he won a re-election campaign in 1974 before losing a bid for a third term in 1976.
 It is true that during his first term in Congress, Mezvinsky was a member of the House Judiciary Committee and voted for the impeachment of President Richard Nixon.
 However, the statement that "when he ditched his wife for a New York reporter, the Iowa voters ditched him" is a bit problematic to verify as a cause-and-effect event.
-Mezvinsky separated from Myra Schulman, his wife of ten years, six months into his first term in Congress, yet a year and a half later he was successful in securing re-election to Congress.
+Mezvinsky separated from Myra Schulman, his wife of ten years, six months into his first term in Congress, yet a year and a half later he was successful in securing re-election to his House seat.
 (The couple divorced immediately after that 1974 election.)
 Mezvinsky married Marjorie Sue Margolies, then a reporter with NBC News in New York, in October 1975.

 In March 2013, the New York Post reported that Chelsea Clinton and Marc Mezvinsky were purchasing a $10.5 million, 5,000-square-foot apartment across the street from New York City's Madison Square Park.